 Everyone always talks about the weather on 9/11.
 It was a stunning Fall day.
-My ex- wife and I both worked in Arlington — the location of The Post’s web site at the time.
-We were stopped in traffic on Canal Road when WTOP, the all-news radio station in Washington, reported that a commuter plane had crashed into one of the buildings at the World Trade Center.
+I worked in Arlington — the location of The Post’s web site at the time.
+I was stopped in traffic on Canal Road when WTOP, the all-news radio station in Washington, reported that a commuter plane had crashed into one of the buildings at the World Trade Center.
 As someone who dealt daily in the world of breaking news, my first reaction was that the report didn’t make sense.
 I called Jason Thompson, a colleague and friend who was already at the office and he said they were on the story and were trying to get details.
-I dropped my wife off and was a block from my office when the news of the second plane came across the radio.
+I was a block from my office when the news of the second plane came across the radio.
 I called Jason again and I’ll never forget what he said: “Yeah, we just saw it on TV.”
 The tone in his voice gave me chills.
 Still does.

 I walked into a newsroom that was a sort of controlled chaos.
 In the national/political corner of the newsroom, Chuck was on his third update or so on the breaking story.
 After discussions with Doug Feaver, the executive editor at the site and Ju-Don Roberts, the metro editor, we decided to send Chuck to the newspaper offices where he would be better able to take feeds from numerous sources.
 It was a month before I saw him again.

 We tried hard to focus on the story.

 After the plane hit the Pentagon, I tried to reach family but the lines were jammed for hours.
 Friends sat on Canal Road — again — for hours, as helicopter gunships with baby-faced soldiers leaning out the window buzzed overhead.